Optimizing the Use of Behavioral Locking for High-Level Synthesis: Introduction

-We propose a design framework that explores the functional effects of logic locking at the C level.
-Our method has the following main contributions: \begin{itemize} \item It performs C-level logic locking, allowing us to use commercial HLS tools to generate the corresponding obfuscated RTL descriptions, thus enabling the use in standard IC design flows. \item It includes a design-space exploration strategy to identify which obfuscation points must be selected to optimize a given security metric. \item It can use different exploration methods ({\em meta-heuristics}) and optimize different security metrics. \end{itemize}
+We propose a design framework to explore the functional effects of existing locking techniques at the C level and optimize their use.
+Our main contributions are: \begin{itemize} \item a \textit{meta-framework} that integrates state-of-the-art C-level locking which allows use of HLS tools to generate locked RTL, enabling integration into IC design flows. \item A design-space exploration strategy (solution encoding and meta-heuristics) to select the best combination of locking points to optimize given security metrics. \item A proof-of-concept implementation for the optimization of different entropy with a standard genetic algorithm. \end{itemize} Since our framework uses a standard integer-based encoding of the solutions, the designer has the possibility to integrate any state-of-the-art exploration algorithms.